 Get exclusive member benefits & effect social change.
 Join Today

-A protein urine test measures the amount of protein present in urine.
-Normally, healthy people don’t have protein in their urine.
+A urine protein test measures the amount of protein present in urine.
+Healthy people don’t have a significant amount of protein in their urine.
 However, protein may be excreted in the urine when the kidneys aren’t working properly or when high levels of certain proteins are present in the bloodstream.

-Your doctor may collect a urine test for protein as a random one-time sample, or every time you urinate over a 24-period.
-A urine protein test is also called urine albumin test or proteinuria.
+Your doctor may collect a urine test for protein as a random one-time sample or every time you urinate over a 24-hour period.

 Your doctor may order this test if they suspect a problem with your kidneys.
 They also may order the test:

 A small amount of protein in the urine is normally not a problem.
 However, larger levels of protein in the urine may be caused by:

 Certain people are more at risk for developing kidney problems.
 Your doctor may order regular urine protein testing to screen for kidney problems if you have one or more risk factors.

 It’s important that your doctor knows all the medications you’re currently taking, including over-the-counter and prescription medications.
 Certain medications can affect the level of protein in your urine, so your doctor may ask you to stop taking a medication or to change your dose before the test.

 Medications that affect protein levels in the urine include: